pbout/sdp-sp3-SML/README.md

 You are provided with some skeleton code which is on the repository.

-Look at the fields of class `Machine`, which contain exactly what is needed to execute an SML program:
+Look at the fields of class `sml.Machine`, which contain exactly what is needed to execute an SML program:

 + the *labels* defined in the program,